 - Live or work in a Chicagoland Community

-You can start your mortgage application completely online.
-You get to have a call with a loan officer, which helps you talk out your options and see what kind of mortgage you may qualify for.
-Each different mortgage type comes with different borrower requirements.
+You can start the application process online.
+Then, you get to have a call with a loan officer, which helps you talk out your options and see what kind of mortgage you may qualify for.
+Each different mortgage type comes with varying requirements for the borrower.